ARTIST OF THE MONTH-02

 Featured below are is a CAD rendering and an image of a finished piece from Carlos's Andalucía Collection.
 Having trouble telling the difference?
 This is cause of Carlos's precision in crafting hyper realistic renderings for all of his projects.

-For more example of Carlos' work, visit Carlos Soto under CANADIAN ARTISTS menu.
+For more examples of Carlos' work, visit Carlos Soto under CANADIAN ARTISTS menu.